Destinations of school pupils after GCSEs (and equivalent qualifications)

 1. Main facts and figures

-- overall, 94% of pupils went into education, apprenticeships or employment for at least 2 terms after finishing key stage 4 in July 2016
+- 94% of pupils went into education, apprenticeships or employment for at least 2 terms after finishing their GCSEs (or equivalent) in July 2017

-- 5% of pupils had no sustained education, apprenticeship or employment, and the destination was unknown for a further 1%
+- 5% of pupils had no sustained education, apprenticeship or employment, and the destination was unknown for 1%

 The ethnic categories used in this data